kymb0/web_study/solidity/level1_cryptoZombies.md

     Zombie[] public zombies; //an array containing an array of created zombies and their dna sequence to dictate what they look like

+    mapping (uint => address) public zombieToOwner; //map how many zombies tied to an address mapping (address => uint) ownerZombieCount; //map an address to a uint, determining how many times the createzombie function has been ran

     function _createZombie (string memory _name, uint _dna) private { //here we create our zombies in a PRIVATE function
-        //zombies.push(Zombie(_name, _dna)); //create a function that pushes a zombie struct containing our args onto the zombies array - this line is redundant after we added below line uint id = zombies.push(Zombie(_name, _dna)) - 1; //we obtain the id of the new zombie by getting the last value in the array emit NewZombie(id, _name, _dna); //fire the even we declared earlier after a zombie is made }
+        //zombies.push(Zombie(_name, _dna)); //create a function that pushes a zombie struct containing our args onto the zombies array - this line is redundant after we added below line uint id = zombies.push(Zombie(_name, _dna)) - 1; //we obtain the id of the new zombie by getting the last value in the array zombieToOwner[id] = msg.sender; // map the value of id to the message sender address ownerZombieCount[msg.sender]++; // increase the value (starting at 0) of zombie count emit NewZombie(id, _name, _dna); //fire the even we declared earlier after a zombie is made }